OscarAspelin95/samclip_rs/README.md

-# Introduction
-A work in progress of re-implementing samclip (https://github.com/tseemann/samclip) by Torsten Seemann.
-Requires some refactoring and testing before done.
+🚧 Work in progress for re-implementing samclip (https://github.com/tseemann/samclip) by Torsten Seemann.